writethedocs/salary-survey/A_employment_parameters/A_7_official_duties_employee.md

 :question: Documentation is:

-Contractors: substitute "area of expertise" or "professional offering" for "official job description", as appropriate to your situation.

 - the whole of my official job description
 - part of my official job description
 - not officially part of my job description, but I am expected to perform documentation-related tasks